Jorrit05/uva-shared/assignment2/assignment-2.md

 The authorization server get information from the api gateway and will check in all kinds of sources in parallel if it is allowed.
 These sources can all be information from other systems that exposes there services in HTTP.
 Performance is really important in this setup because authorizations will be done for all api traffic.
 Akka can help here by doing the checks in parallel.

 __Q12: Based on your observations, what are the main similarities and differences between Akka and Erlang?
 You can refer to syntactic, semantic, or pragmatic aspects of the languages.
 Do the languages differ in terms of the concepts associated with the programming paradigms discussed in this course?__
+One of the pragmatic differences is that Akka integrates with the Java ecosystem where Erlang uses OTP.
+They can both access libraries made for their languague.
+They both have hot code reload but Erlang can do this much better than Akka because of the lack of flexability in the JVM class reloading.
+Both are semnatically strong typed.
+They differ a lot syntactically.
+Erlang has a more compact way of programming things than Java.
+Erlang can use anonymous functions which can be very usefull and helps to keep te code compact.
+Java cannot do this.

 __Q13: Write a concurrency abstraction using Akka actors that implements remote procedure calls.
 The goal of this abstraction is to make it possible to just execute a function/method that does the communication for us and waits for a response which it returns as the result of the call.
 You can use either Scala or Java or pseudo-code resembling Scala or Java.__